goodylove/movie-app-hng-stage-two/README.md

 # or

-yarn dev
+yarn start
 Open your browser and access the app at http://localhost:3000.

 Usage
 Home Page: The homepage displays a random upcoming movie with a backdrop image, title, and overview.

-Users can click on each movie to "View Details" details of each movie.
+Movie Details: When a user clicks on a movie's "View Details" button, they are taken to a page with detailed information about the movie, including the title, overview, release date, vote average, and more.
+If available, the user can also watch the movie's trailer.

+Contributing
+Contributions are welcome!
+If you would like to contribute to Movieapp, please follow these steps:

+Fork the repository.
+Create a new branch for your feature or bug fix: git checkout -b feature/new-feature.
+Make your changes and commit them: git commit -m 'Add new feature'.
+Push to your branch: git push origin feature/new-feature.
+Open a pull request on the main repository.